kruoni/HoverForever/README.md

 ### The :root variables are:
 ```
 :root {
     --avatar-wrapper-background:  /*YOUR OWN IMAGE*/;
     --avatar-wrapper-background-size: 216px;
+    --app-background: transparent;
-    --app-background: transparent; /* change to #232328 to remove transparency*/
+    /* change to #222228 for dark mode, or #dad5cf for light mode, to remove transparency*/
 }
 ```
 Check below for more details.